ArjArav98/PyPlusPlus/README.md

 * Be sure to read the list of built-in functions for each PyPlusPlus object available and how to use them before you proceed.

 ### Sample Programs
+The following programs won't make a lot of sense, they only demonstrate how the objects can be used and some functions.
+For the complete reference, scroll down to **Reference**.

+#1
 ```
 #include"list.h"